Ruzurgi (amifampridine) for Lambert-Eaton myasthenic syndrome

 Use with other medications

-People who took Ruzurgi alongside anti-seizure medications were more likely to experience seizures.
-The therapy’s simultaneous use with cholinesterase inhibitors — a group of medicines that block the normal breakdown of acetylcholine — may have increased the cholinergic effects of Ruzurgi and of those medicines, and increase the risk of side effects.
+People who took Ruzurgi alongside anti-seizure medications were more likely to have seizures.
+The therapy’s simultaneous use with cholinesterase inhibitors, a group of medicines that block the normal breakdown of acetylcholine, may have increased the cholinergic effects of Ruzurgi and of those medicines, and increased the risk of side effects.

 Use in pregnancy and breastfeeding